y-sunflower/plotjs/docs/guides/css/index.md

 ## Using a Python dictionary

-For better readability and reusability, you can define CSS as a dictionary using `plotjs.css.from_dict()`:
+For better readability and reusability, you can define CSS as a dictionary:

 ```python
 from plotjs import css